-The actions and commitments described in this document are drawn together through input from citizens of the watershed, county government, DEQ, DCR, Virginia Department of Health (VDH), Virginia Cooperative Extension (VCE), Virginia Department of

-Forestry (DOF), Piedmont Soil and Water Conservation District (PSWCD), and MapTech, Inc. Every citizen and interested party in the watershed area is encouraged to become involved in the implementation process and contribute in any way that helps in restoring the health of the streams.
+The actions and commitments described in this document are drawn together through input from citizens of the watershed, Prince Edward and Amelia County governments, DEQ, DCR, Virginia Department of Health (VDH), Virginia Cooperative Extension (VCE), Virginia Department of Forestry (DOF), Natural Resources Conservation Service (NRCS), Piedmont Soil and Water Conservation District (PSWCD), and MapTech, Inc. Every citizen and interested party in the watershed area is encouraged to become involved in the implementation process and contribute in in ways to restore the health of the streams.

 Public participation took place on three levels.
 First, open meetings were held to inform the public of the end goals and status of the project.
 Second, specialized working groups were assembled to discuss specific implementation strategies for different sources of bacteria in the watersheds.
 The working groups included: residential/urban, agricultural and government.
-Third, a Steering Committee was formed with representation from DEQ, DCR, VDH, PSWCD, DOF, Amelia and Nottoway County Government and representatives from the working groups.
+Third, a Steering Committee was formed with representation from DEQ, DCR, VDH, PSWCD, Prince Edward County Government and representatives from the working groups.